Krish-Aadi/AyoAadiiii/README.md

 - 👋 Hi, I’m Aditya
-- 👀 I’m interested in Game Developmet and AI
+- 👀 I’m interested in Cybersecurity and like to explore things.
-- 🌱 I’m currently learning C
-- ⚡ Fun fact: I love Video Games

 <!---
 AyoAadiiii/AyoAadiiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.